2012 Albanian presidential election: Candidates

-While the two major parties (the ruling Democratic Party and the oppositional Socialist Party) are bickering about the name of the new Head of State, some smaller parties have already proposed their candidates.
+While the two major parties (the ruling Democratic Party and the oppositional Socialist Party) were arguing about their candidates for the new president, some smaller parties already proposed their candidates.
 The Albanian Christian Democratic Movement has formally announced the current Speaker of Parliament Jozefina Topalli as their presidential nominee, this was a surprising choice as Topalli has widely been seen and speculated upon by the media as the potential Democratic Party candidate for the post.

 Other smaller parties have also presented their candidates.
 The Democratic Alliance Party has officially proposed the name of its current leader Neritan Ceka as the party's nominee for the presidential race.
 For the representative of this party Ceka has all the chances to be chosen as a compromise candidate and win the support of all the parties.

 Aleko Gjergjo and Hajredin Fratari are the two candidates that have been proposed by the Democratic National Front Party.

 A name that has been speculated upon by the media to be a strong contender in the presidential race is that of former Prime Minister and presidential candidate Fatos Nano.
 He received only 3 votes in the previous presidential election held in 2007 because most members of the opposition coalition led by the Socialist Party did not support him, however, and chose to boycott this Presidential Election.

 Unity for Human Rights Party have officially stated its support for Nano's nomination.

 The full name list proposed by the majority Berisha-Meta Cabinet: